twr14152/Go_Network_Scripts/README.md

 - ssh_client/interactive_ssh.go
 - ssh_client/interactive_ssh_output.txt
 ```
 The 9th script was an improvement on the 7th script.
-I really wish I would have labeled the scripts in such away but I didnt...Basically I wanted a script that could go out to multiple devices and apply unique configs on them.
-This is accomplished by this script by having the main script loop through the devices then use the hostnames of the devices  +.cfg (it could be .txt) suffix to open the config file you want to apply.
-That way you uniquely identify the device the scripts being applied to it.
+I really wish I would have labeled the scripts this way but I didnt...Basically I wanted a script that could go out to multiple devices and apply unique configs on them in one go around.
+This is accomplished by this script by having the main script loop through the devices then use the device hostname +.cfg (it's arbitrary could be .txt suffix) as a target for the file the script opens per device.
+That way you can uniquely mark and identify the device and the configs the script needs to apply.
 ```
 - ssh_use_host_cmd_files_V2.go
 - ios-xe-mgmt-latest.cisco.com\:8181.cfg <-- the \ got added when I created the file by the operating system